CiscoDevNet/roomdevices-macros-samples/Join Webex with Prompt for Pin before connect/README.md

+# Note this macro is no longer needed with the release of the Join Webex Button from Middle of 2019 on CE Software!

 # Cisco CE Video Endpoints Macros - Join Webex dialler
 This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that adds a dedicated join webex button to the Touch 10.